 Acts of Academic Dishonesty are subject to appropriate discipline through the student’s

 high school, with the exception of those students taking Dual Credit courses on-campus or online.
 Title IX, which prohibits discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance (including sexual harassment and sexual misconduct), applies to all LCSC students and Dual Credit students, wherever they are taking classes.
 In Title IX-related cases, college officials will coordinate investigative and adjudication processes with high school officials.
-Other provisions of the LCSC Student Code of Conduct apply to Dual Credit students but disciplinary action may be coordinated with the student’s high school.
+Other provisions of the LC State Student Code of Conduct apply to Dual Credit students but disciplinary action may be coordinated with the student’s high school.

 Disciplinary Sanctions